If Trump has learned anything from getting Covid-19, he’s not showing it

 This obsession with creating a false sense of normalcy seemingly extended to the moment that Trump received a positive coronavirus test.
 As the Washington Post initially reported, and White House staff confirmed, Trump attended campaign events on Thursday even after he and his staff learned that one of Trump’s closest aides, Hope Hicks, was showing symptoms.
 That continued, based on recent reports, as some staff noticed Trump seemed fatigued.
 In doing this, Trump likely exposed his own staff and supporters to Covid-19.

-A potential silver lining to Trump getting sick was that maybe this would show him how serious this virus is — that it’s real, that it can make people very ill and kill them.
+A potential silver lining to Trump getting sick was that maybe it would show him how serious this virus is — that it’s real, that it can make people very ill and kill them.
 Trump alluded to that in a video on Sunday, claiming, “I learned a lot about Covid.
 I learned it by really going to school.
 This is the real school.”
-Despite that, Trump was back out Sunday for the drive-by photo-op that potentially exposed his staff, at least, to the coronavirus.
+Despite that, Trump was back out Sunday for the drive-by photo op, and then posted a tweet on Monday downplaying the risk of Covid-19.

-This is all ridiculous, because we already know Trump is sick and hospitalized.
+This is all ridiculous, of course.
+We already know Trump is sick and hospitalized, being treated with multiple experimental drugs, including steroids, and supplemental oxygen.
 This is obviously not normal.

 And we know the consequences of this action.
 It’s how the US ended with nearly 210,000 Covid-19 deaths so far — more than any other country in the world.
 It’s how the US ended up, after accounting for population, at the top 20 percent among developed countries for Covid-19 deaths.
 (If the US had the same Covid-19 death rate as Canada, more than 125,000 more Americans would likely be alive today.)
-It’s why America can’t go back to normal, even as countries like Germany, New Zealand, and South Korea open up more, as it faces far too many coronavirus cases — almost 100,000 new cases alone since Trump tested positive.
+It’s why America can’t go back to normal, even as countries like Germany, New Zealand, and South Korea open up more, as it faces far too many coronavirus cases — more than 130,000 since Trump announced he tested positive.

-As he lived his denial, going to ill-advised campaign rallies and events, frequently refusing to wear a mask, Trump exposed himself to the coronavirus again and again.

-And it’s all set to continue — as Trump and his staff’s barrage of mistruths and political spin over the weekend proved.
+And it’s all set to continue — as Trump and his staff’s barrage of mistruths and political spin since his diagnosis on Thursday have proved.

 Millions turn to Vox each month to understand what’s happening in the news, from the coronavirus crisis to a racial reckoning to what is, quite possibly, the most consequential presidential election of our lifetimes.
 Our mission has never been more vital than it is in this moment: to empower you through understanding.
 But our distinctive brand of explanatory journalism takes resources.
 Even when the economy and the news advertising market recovers, your support will be a critical part of sustaining our resource-intensive work.
 If you have already contributed, thank you.
 If you haven’t, please consider helping everyone make sense of an increasingly chaotic world: Contribute today from as little as $3.